UBC-MDS/PicFixR/README.md

 #### R ecosystem

-[magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package in R offers an overwhelming amount of functionality, we want to offer a light-weight, extremely easy to use alternative to the magick package in R, allow users to quickly touch up and enhance their images without defaulting to these cumbersome library.
+[magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) provides R with a comprehensive package with an overwhelming amount of functionality for complex image processing.
+However, what if you just need a quick, easy solution for basic image enhancement without having to dig into substantial documentation and implementations?
+Our proposal is to offer a simple alternative, allowing users to have the ability to enhance images quickly without the overhead of heavy library resources.